will-thompson-k/deeplearning-nlp-models/README.md

 A small, interpretable codebase containing the re-implementation of a few "deep" NLP models in PyTorch.

-This is a minimal primer for those interested in getting into the weeds of DL architectures in NLP.

 Direct links to run the models on colab with GPUs :cloud_with_lightning: via notebooks.

+This is a decent (yet incomplete) foundation for those interested in getting into the weeds of DL architectures in NLP.

 <ins>Current models</ins>: word2vec, CNNs, transformer, gpt.

 ![Meta](media/bert.jpg)

 BERT: Reading.
-Comprehending. ( <ins>Note</ins>: BERT has not been implemented as of yet).
+Comprehending.

 These are **toy versions** of each model.
 They are not adequately trained to be used in production.